shabin5785/Golang_notes/Go_3.md

 de clares a package-le vel function.
 The second de clares a met hod of the typ e Point, so its name is Point.Distance.

+-The expression p.Distance is cal le d a selector, because it selec ts the appropriate Distance method for the receiver p of typ e Point.
+Selec tors are also used to selec t fields of str uct typ es, as in p.X.
+Since met hods and fields inhabit the same name space, declaring a met hod X on the struc t type Point would be ambiguous and the compiler will rej e ct it.
+So we cannot define a function name X if there is a variable named X inside a struct